Danlugo/TheBlend/README.md

 ![Alt text](https://github.com/Danlugo/TheBlend/blob/main/images/theblendai_logo.png "Logo")

-### TheBlend
+# TheBlend

-Its a program that uses crewai to search the internet for the latest AI and then serves them into a RSS feed so it can be exposed in a website as blogs.
+Its a program that uses crewai to setup various AI agents to search the internet for the latest AI, prepare the content for blog usage and then serves them into a RSS feed using Streamlit.
+The RSS feed is then consume by a GoDaddy website as a blog.
+The content creation is all done automatically by AI.

+## How does it work?
+The app uses Crewai concepts (Crew) to run multiple LLMs (Agents) to do the work (Tasks).
+The Agents & Tasks are setup to search the internet for the latest AI technologies and asked to resturned the results into a specific format.
+Using the same code, an Streamlit (Web interface) app reads the results and expose them into a RSS feed.
+Another Website is used to read the RSS as blog and expose it in a nicer format.

 ## Mac Dev Environment Setup